 Camp Journey provides opportunities for children 9 years old to young adult with Autism/Asperger’s to grow socially and emotionally through motivating peer-group experiences in a beautiful overnight camp setting.

-Camp Sparrowwood is designed specifically for campers with mild to moderate developmental disabilities in a faith based setting.
+Sparrowwood At Camp Glisson is designed specifically for campers with mild to moderate developmental disabilities in a faith based setting.
 Dahlonega.

 Appleseeds Learning Center.
 Serving children between the ages of 18 months to approximately age 10 with Autism Spectrum Disorders (ASD) with individualized and holistic programs for students and their families.